 A wide, frontal lagoon provides essential protection to the central system, but can also help generate more power through the dissipation of large swells when complemented with a pontoon network within.

-Construction of TPGen24 plants along Wales and the West Coast of England, Scotland and Ireland could drive investment into struggling coastal communities.
-It will mean more jobs, greater opportunity and economic revival in some of this country’s poorest districts.
+In the UK, the construction of TPGen24 ‘Power Islands’ along Wales and the West Coast of England and Wales could drive investment into struggling coastal communities.
+It will mean more jobs, greater opportunity, and economic revival in some of this country’s poorest districts.

 Not only could it offer much-needed local employment and urban renewal, but establish the British Isles as a leading expert in tidal energy – a lucrative services export opportunity.

-Taking a wider, global perspective, TPGen24 could also help support mass CleanTech adoption.
+Globally, TPGen24 could also help support the environment and emerging CleanTech.
 The possibilities are many, including:

-Hydrogen Capture: Delivering the energy required to produce this game-changing green fuel.
+The Hydrogen Revolution: Delivering the energy required to produce this game-changing green fuel.

 Big Data Centres: Enabling greater digital adoption, powering and cooling the essential infrastructure to make this possible.